bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Notes:

     i.
-If you have the mnemonic handy for your original vuser, you can opt to simply add the vuser to the new validator with the following:
+If you have the mnemonic handy for your original vuser, you can just add the vuser to the new validator with the following:

     ```
     blzcli keys add vuser --recover
     ```

-    Just paste in the mnemonic, when asked.
+    Paste in the mnemonic, when asked.

     ii.
-If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows:
+If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows (ensure your Ledger device is plugged in and running the COSMOS app):

     ```
     blzcli keys add vuser --ledger --account <i>
     ```

     Typically, the value of i will be 0, unless you have multiple HD-derived accounts.

-If you're recovering the wallet using secretcli keys add "$YOUR_KEY_NAME" --recover you should also use --hd-path "44'/118'/0'/0/0".
-If the wallet is stored on a Ledger device, use --legacy-hd-path when importing it with secretcli keys add.

 21. Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node: